siddhartha-komodo/slate/source/includes/_017-cc-overview.md

 Komodo is built on the Bitcoin protocol, and traditionally, Bitcoin Script is thought of as being incapable of supporting smart contracts.
 This is mostly a consequence of the fact that Bitcoin Script is (intentionally) not Turing complete.
 Now, all of this is changing with CryptoConditions, a utxo-based smart contract protocol.

 As is often the case, Komodo Platform is leading the blockchain industry in this brand-new technology.
-This post will explain what CryptoConditions is, how it works, and how utxo-based smart contracts will dramatically alter the blockchain landscape.
+This section will explain what CryptoConditions is, how it works, and how utxo-based smart contracts will dramatically alter the blockchain landscape.

 ## A Brief Review of Bitcoin Script